 Step 3: Using the loop as a pulley, pull down with the free end as tight as you can and secure the knot with two half hitches around one or both lines.

 Although there are hundreds of knots you can memorize, these are five of the most versatile.
+Although the overhand knot or the square knot may be the most used knots, they may not be the most beneficial in a survival scenario.
 With these five knots in your arsenal of skills, you can handle any survival situation with the ease of an experienced Battlboxer, and it’s always smart to carry a survival pocket guide.

-Have you used any of these knots to help you in a survival situation?
+Have you used any of these knot tying techniques to help you in a survival situation?
 Tell us your stories and strategies in the Members Only Facebook Page!